juturukoushik/hybrid_energy_prediction_dataset/README.md

+HYBRID ENERGY PREDICTION PROJECT

-Project Title:-
+Project Overview:
-**Hybrid Energy Prediction Project**

-Description:-
-This project predicts how much energy can be generated from multiple renewable sources like solar and wind using AI and machine learning.
-The goal is to help manage and plan energy usage efficiently.
+This project focuses on predicting the amount of energy generated from multiple renewable sources like solar and wind using Artificial Intelligence (AI) and Machine Learning (ML).
+The main goal is to help in managing and planning renewable energy usage more efficiently.

-In this 30% phase, the dataset was collected from Kaggle, cleaned, preprocessed, and analyzed.
-An initial prediction model has been built to estimate hybrid energy output.

-Dataset:-
+Objective:

+To develop a model that learns from past solar and wind energy production data and accurately predicts future hybrid energy generation.

+Week 1 Milestone (30%):

+In this phase, the dataset was collected from Kaggle and preprocessed.
+The data was cleaned, missing values were removed, and datetime features were standardized.
+Time-based features such as hour, day, month, and weekday were created.
+A visualization of energy production over time was generated, and the cleaned dataset was saved for future model training.

+Week 2 Milestone (50%):

+In this phase, the processed data was split into training and testing sets.
+A Random Forest Regressor model was trained using features like hour, day, month, and energy sources (solar and wind).
+The model predicted energy production and compared the predicted values with actual results.
+Performance was evaluated using MAE, RMSE, and R² scores to measure accuracy.
+The trained model was saved for future use.

+Dataset Details:

+Dataset: intermittent-renewables-production-france.csv
+Source: Kaggle
-The dataset (intermittent-renewables-production-france.csv) contains solar and wind energy production data with time, date, and related features.
-It helps train the model to understand energy generation patterns over time.
+Description: The dataset contains hourly solar and wind energy production data.
+It helps identify time-based patterns and trends to predict total hybrid energy output.

-Implementation Progress:-
--Collected dataset from Kaggle
--Cleaned and preprocessed data
--Engineered features like date, time, and energy source
--Built and tested initial AI/ML prediction model
+AI and ML Involvement:

+This project applies both AI and ML concepts.
+AI is used for intelligent prediction and decision-making, while ML techniques (Random Forest Regressor) are used to train the model from historical data and make accurate predictions.

+Tools and Technologies:-

+Python
+Google Colab
+Pandas, NumPy, Matplotlib
+Scikit-learn
+Joblib

+Conclusion:

+Up to Week 2, the project successfully completed data collection, preprocessing, model training, prediction, and evaluation.
+The model can now predict hybrid renewable energy output accurately and serves as a base for further improvement in upcoming phases.